supertux-community/discord-community-world/README.md

 ## Contributors

-People that have contributed levels to the world:
+People, who have contributed to the world:

 * Frost3424 (JL0027)
 * Rob
 * Vankata453
+* Marin